sm2302/a2-grp-r-getthat/README.md

 --------------------------------------------------------------------------------
+- By running the codes, it can be observed that all three methods have different probabilities, depending on how the chord is defined.
 - For each of the three methods above, we printed `P(l > s)`, the value of the probability, as the output.
 These values are calculated using the **Principle of indifference**: $$\Pr(A) = \frac{n(A)}{n(S)}.$$
-- It can be observed that all three methods have different probabilities, depending on how the chord is defined.
-The chords plotted in the circle are grouped into two; the **pink** chords represent chords that are **longer** than the side of the equilateral triangle, whereas the **blue** chords represent those that are **shorter**.
+- The chords plotted in the circle are grouped into two; the **pink** chords represent chords that are **longer** than the side of the equilateral triangle, whereas the **blue** chords represent those that are **shorter**.

 ### Reference
+- Keeler, P. (2019, June 30).
+The Bertrand paradox – H. Paul Keeler.
+Retrieved from H. Paul Keeler website: https://hpaulkeeler.com/the-bertrand-paradox/
 -